 A Serbian tennis star whose powerful forehand and radiant smile captivated the world on her climb to the number one ranking.

-Ana Ivanovic announced herself to the tennis world not just with thunderous groundstrokes but with a potent combination of power and poise.
-Hitting against a concrete wall in Belgrade during the NATO bombings, she developed a game built around a devastating forehand.
-She turned professional at 15 and quickly rose through the ranks, her breakthrough arriving in 2007 when she reached the French Open final, becoming a national hero in Serbia.
-The following year, she conquered Roland Garros, defeating Dinara Safina to claim her first and only Grand Slam title.
-That victory propelled her to the world No. 1 ranking, a position she held for 12 weeks.
-While injuries and fluctuations in form prevented her from adding more major trophies, she remained a formidable and beloved presence on tour for a decade, winning 15 WTA titles.
-Known for her gracious demeanor and megawatt smile, Ivanovic’s legacy is that of a trailblazer who helped put Serbian tennis on the map, inspiring a generation that followed.
-She retired in 2016, leaving the sport as one of its most recognizable and respected ambassadors.
+Ana Ivanovic hit against a concrete wall in Belgrade during the NATO bombings, developing a devastating forehand.
+She turned professional at fifteen and reached the French Open final in 2007, becoming a national hero in Serbia.
+The following year, she defeated Dinara Safina to win Roland Garros, her first and only Grand Slam title.
+That victory propelled her to world No. 1, a position she held for twelve weeks.
+Ivanovic won fifteen WTA titles over a decade on tour.
+Injuries and form fluctuations prevented more major trophies, but she remained a formidable presence.
+She retired in 2016 as a trailblazer who helped put Serbian tennis on the map, inspiring a generation.

 1981–1996